MaysamPx/stream-data-store-retrieval-with-mongodb/README.md

 ### Final tips
-####Application Flow:
+#### Application Flow:
-1. Install and Configure the Kafka, Zookeeper, and KSQL DB instances.
+1. Install and Configure the MongoDB.
-2. Apply Configurations (in application.propertiese and GlobalVariables class).
+2. Apply Configurations (in application.properties and GlobalVariables class).
 3. Set Up Run Configuration in the IDE.
 4. Make sure that all Maven dependencies are imported correctly.
 5. Build and run the application.
 6. Call the Authenticate API.
-7. Start the Stream Generator by calling the exposed API available in the Swagger doc page.
+7. Start the Stream Generator by calling the exposed API available on the Swagger doc page.
 8. Call the other APIs.
 9. For Better performance create a compound index on the fields of SensorName and ReportTimestamp.